imanghafoori1/laravel-widgetize/README.md

 >Ok, now we know that we do not call widget controller actions from our routes or any where else, how the data method on the widget's controller is called then ???

 >Think of widget controllers as laravel view composers which get called automatically when a specific partial is included.
-Under the hood, After `@render_widget($myWidget, 'param1')` is executed in your view file by php, then through the php magic methods the `public data` method is called on your widget class with the corresponding parameters.
+Under the hood, After `@widget($myWidget, 'param1')` is executed in your view file by php, then through the php magic methods the `public data` method is called on your widget class with the corresponding parameters.
 `But only if it is Not already cached` or the `public $cacheLifeTime` is set to 0.
 If the widget HTML output is already in the cache it prints out the HTML without executing `data` method (hence avoids performing database queries or even rendering the blade file.)

 >Note that it executes the widget code `Lazily`.
-Meaning that the widget's data method `public function data(){` is hit only and only after the widget object is forced to be rendered in the blade file like this: `@render_widget($widgetObj)`, So for example if you remove `@render_widget($widgetObj)` from your blade file then all database queries will be disabled automatically.
+Meaning that the widget's data method `public function data(){` is hit only and only after the widget object is forced to be rendered in the blade file like this: `@widget($widgetObj)`, So for example if you remove `@widget($widgetObj)` from your blade file then all database queries will be disabled automatically.
 No need to comment out the controller codes anymore...

 ### :star: Your Stars Makes Us Do More :star: